darth10/gitstick/README.md

 ## Documentation

-Run `sbt doc` to generate API documentation.
-Visit the [wiki](http://darth10.github.com/gitstick).
+Visit the [wiki](http://darth10.github.com/gitstick) for more information.
+To generate the API documentation, use `sbt doc`.

-## Contributing to gitstick
+## Contributing

-Sbt is required.
+[Sbt](http://github.com/harrah/xsbt/wiki) is required for all development.

 You can start a development server by using the `container:start` sbt command.
 Run tests via the `test` command.